rygwdn/obsidian-mcp-plugin/README.md

 1. Install [BRAT](https://github.com/TfTHacker/obsidian42-brat) from Obsidian Community Plugins.
 2. In BRAT settings, add beta plugin: `rygwdn/obsidian-mcp-plugin`.
 3. Enable the plugin in Obsidian settings.
+4. **Create an authentication token** in the Authentication section of the plugin settings.
+Choose the appropriate permissions (Read for queries, Write for modifications).
-4. The plugin will automatically start its server on first load.
+5. The plugin will automatically start its server.
 Your Obsidian vault will now provide an MCP endpoint at `https://127.0.0.1:27123/mcp` (or your configured port).
-The specific endpoint and example configurations are viewable in the plugin settings.
+6. Copy the generated token and use it in your MCP client configuration as a Bearer token.

 ### Migration from Local REST API